A message from our Patron

 HRH The Duchess of Cornwall became the Trust’s first Patron in May 2013

 Anne Olivier Bell (known to friends as ‘Olivier’) trained as an art historian (Courtauld, 1930s).
 She worked at the end of the war as part of a special international unit to repatriate works of art displaced by war.
-In 1952 she married Quentin Bell and knew Charleston from this period onwards.
+She first came to know Charleston in 1950.
+In 1952 she married Quentin Bell and continued to visit Charleston regularly from this date.
 She is an acknowledged expert on Bloomsbury and on Charleston’s original collection and interiors, and in the early 1980s helped found the Charleston Trust.
 She has received honorary doctorates from Sussex and York Universities for her work editing the five volumes of Virginia Woolf’s diaries.
 In 2014 Anne Olivier Bell was awarded an MBE in the New Year’s Honours List for services to the arts and literature.

 On 20 June 2016 Olivier celebrated her 100th birthday.
 Here she is at her centenary party at her Sussex home, just one mile from Charleston.

 Professor Farthing was Vice-Chancellor of the University of Sussex up until August 2016.
 He was formerly Principal and Professor of Medicine at St George’s, University of London, and Executive Dean of the Faculty of Medicine at the University of Glasgow.
 He is former President of the British Society of Gastroenterology.
 He is an academic gastroenterologist whose major research interest is intestinal infection.